sturob/tmux-backspin/README.md

 ## How it works

-The plugin keeps a log of all window changes (separated by client) in /tmp/tmux-back.
+The plugin keeps a log of all window navigations (separated by client) under /tmp/tmux-back/.
 This is so we can add multiple levels of back at some point.
-For now it is useful to tail and have a visual guide to what you have been working on.
+For now it can be useful to tail -F and have a live log of what you have been working on.

-Run ~/.tmux/plugins/tmux-backspin/scripts/tail-history.sh for live updating formatted log:
+Run ~/.tmux/plugins/tmux-backspin/scripts/tail-history.sh for a live formatted log:

 	$ ./tail-history.sh
 	15:48  1-main > Teleport